 At Compare My Move, we pride ourselves on delivering the best house removals experience through our professional moving partners.
-Every removal company that joins our partner network must be able to provide Goods in Transit insurance for our users and their customers.
+Every removal company that joins our network must be able to provide Goods in Transit insurance for our users and their customers.

 Goods in Transit insurance will protect your belongings from:

 Before choosing your removal company, check their insurance policies to find out how you will be covered for any damages during your move.
-You should find out how much their policy will cover too, just to give you further peace of mind for your move.
+You should find out how much their policy will cover to give you further peace of mind for your move.
 These should be questions to ask your removal company.

 Many of our removal companies offer varying levels of cover for your move.
-While we require removal companies to offer Goods in Transit insurance for their customers, it is always good to check the level of cover with your house removal company.
+While we require removal companies to offer Goods in Transit insurance, it's always good to check the level of cover with your house removal company.
 It should be noted that you will not be covered for Goods in Transit Insurance if you pack your belongings yourself.
 Your removal company must have packed your belongings in order to be covered by this insurance.

 Our partner’s insurance policy will also have a limit on the value of goods they cover.
 The majority of our partners have a maximum cover of £10,000 per vehicle, while others may offer coverage of up to £50,000.
-Although your mover’s insurance should easily cover you in case of damages, it is worth checking policies beforehand if you are transporting highly valuable goods during your move.
+Although your mover’s insurance should easily cover you in case of damages, it's worth checking policies beforehand if you are transporting valuable goods during your move.

-If you find any damages from your move, get in contact with your chosen removal company as soon as possible, remembering to take pictures of the belongings.
+If you find any damages from your move, get in contact with your chosen removal company as soon as possible.
+Remember to take pictures of the belongings.